dogrun-inc/txt2gpml/README.md

 ## To be implemented...

 - Layout optimization
-- Option to allow select ayout program option (dot,crco etc)
+- Option to allow select layout program option (dot, circo and so on)
 - GroupRef attribute
 - Color attribute
-- LineStyle attirbute
+- LineStyle attribute
 - DB binding
 - Group